blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 ### Summary of findings

 What we found was that most groups who did not use encryption had barriers because of lack of knowledge of how to set up the software.
-But of groups who did use encryption, most reported at some point having had a problem with a lost password or key, and that key and password management was the most common source of problems.
+But of groups who did use encryption, most reported at some point having had a problem with a lost key or password, and that key and password management was the most common source of problems.

-### Encryption tools used
+### Encryption tools people use
-Encrypted mobile messaging services
+- Encrypted mobile messaging services - by far the most popular
-OpenSSH
+- OpenSSH
-PGP/GPG, Enigmail, Pretty Easy Privacy
+- PGP/GPG, Enigmail, Pretty Easy Privacy
-Disk encryption: Veracrypt, Dmcrypt, EncFS, Ecryptfs, Tomb Keybase
+- Disk encryption: Veracrypt, Dmcrypt, EncFS, Ecryptfs, Tomb
+- Keybase

 ### Most commonly used methods to backup keys